 England-based young couple Christian Montez (29) and Kyra Powell (28), while struggling to get on the property ladder, decided to take matters into their own hands and built themselves a cozy tiny cabin located on the outskirts of Hereford.

 Made from recycled and reclaimed materials, the two-story property constructed on the outskirts of Hereford was completed in just nine weeks.
-Started as a DIY project, the compact cabin boasts double bedroom, lounge, kitchen and an office.
+Started as a DIY project, the compact cabin boasts a double bedroom, lounge, kitchen and an office.
 This moveable house measures 2.6m x 5m x 3.8m and costed only £1,000 (approx. $1,528) to construct.
+The couple raised money for the tiny house through skill exchange.

-The walls and floor of the house are made from recycled wooden panels and scavenged scrap yards while the porthole window is made from old washing machine door.
-The couple raised money for the tiny house through skill exchange and working for material.
+The walls and floor of the house are made from recycled wooden panels and scavenged scrap yards while the porthole window is made from an old washing machine door.
 The material used for insulated panels inside the house costs around £600 (approx. $917), while doors are from Montez nana’s house.

-Supporting the Tiny Home Movement, the couple strongly believes that the tiny house will surely help many who are looking to live a mortgage and rent free life.
+Supporting the Tiny Home Movement, the couple strongly believes that the tiny house will surely help many who are looking to live a mortgage and rent-free life.